SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/biomes.md

 The "LD" or 'level design' biome primarily determines the fog and temperature and is tied to the camera, not the player.
 An instance of the `WaterscapeVolume.Settings` class exists for each of these, with settings such as the wavelength absorption, murkiness, and start distance.

-If the player is inside one or more atmosphere volumes, the volume with the highest priority will be used as the LD biome.
+If the camera is inside one or more atmosphere volumes, the volume with the highest priority will be used as the LD biome.

-If the player is not in any atmosphere volume, the LD biome will first be determined by the 2D biome map.
-It can then be overriden by being in a specific batch.
+If the camera is not in any atmosphere volume, the LD biome will first be determined by the 2D biome map.
+It can then be overridden by being in a specific batch.
 Every batch has the `LargeWorldBatchRoot` component, which has an `overrideBiome` string field.
 The override is typically not set at the surface, but some cave systems such as the Lost River use batch-level overrides.

 The game's method of calculating this is roughly:
 ```csharp